b3nsn0w/amqp-swarm/README.md

  - `id`: The node ID, an arbitrary string.
 Automatically generated if omitted.
  - `socket`: The socket through which the node communicates with the client.
 WebSocket implementations are usually compatible ([ws](https://github.com/websockets/ws) has been tested), refer to the [protocol guide](#protocol-guide) for instructions on how to use custom sockets.

-The returned value is the node interface with the following properties:
+The returned value is the node interface.

+#### `server.connected`

+A promise that gets resolved when the server connects to AMQP

+#### `server.events`

+Event emitter interface for miscellaneous server events.
+Currently supported events:

+  - `open`: fired when the AMQP interface is connected
+  - `close`: fired when the server is closed

 ## Node